 Though many considered it a safe practice, passing cyclists by drifting into the other lane was technically illegal.
 Before the bill was passed, a car might not have been able to legally pass a bike for a long time because they needed to wait until they reached a passing zone, or until the shoulder was wide enough to leave a safe distance between them and the cyclist.
 This caused traffic problems because drivers ended up illegally crossing double yellow lines to pass or slowed down to stay behind cyclists.
 This held up traffic.
 Some drivers chose to engage in even more dangerous activity – failing to leave enough room while passing the bicyclist, which risked hitting and injuring cyclists.

 3 Feet of Clearance Law

 If you can’t visualize 3 feet, stretch one of your arms straight out to the side.
 Typically, that’s about 3 feet.
 Allowing a minimum of 3 feet between your car and a cyclist ensures that the biker is far enough away so that the vehicle does not make contact with them even if their arm was stretched straight out.
 A paved shoulder is typically 4 feet wide, so drivers should have enough room to pass a cyclist who is on the shoulder.
 Even when the cyclist is riding on the shoulder, you should still make sure there is at least 3 feet of clearance.

 It is also important to maintain that distance until you have completely passed the cyclist.
 Erring on the side of caution is best while passing a bicyclist.

 If a driver failed to follow the criteria to safely pass you on your bicycle and caused an accident, you we may be able to help.
-At Krzak Rundio Law Group, LLC, we stand ready guide you through this tough time and defend your rights as a cyclist.
+At Krzak Rundio Gorman, Injury Attorneys, we stand ready guide you through this tough time and defend your rights as a cyclist.